lynnliu030/berkeley-os-prelim/system_structure/README.md

 4. When to Use: Critical systems where high security and reliability are essential, like in avionics, automotive safety systems, and medical equipment.
 5. Why: The isolated modular components make it easier to verify system correctness and improve security.

+### Hybrid Kernel
+1. Flexibility: Balanced, best of both monolithic and microkernel.
+2. Reliability: Generally stable, depends on implementation.
+3. Security: Balanced, but complexity can introduce flaws.
+4. When to Use: General-purpose systems where a balance of performance, security, and reliability is needed.
+Microsoft's Windows NT is a good example.
+5. Why: They aim to combine the best features of both monolithic and microkernels, making them versatile for a variety of applications.

 ### Exokernel
 1. Flexibility: Very high, direct hardware access.
 2. Reliability: Risky, bad code can crash system.